peteabre/colprint/README.md

 Limitations
 ===========
-Supports only fields of primitive types.
+* Supports only fields of primitive types.
+* Doesn't support pointer fields (work in progress).